 Our History

-remain its headquarters for the next seven decades.
-The Building, which was formerly the Manse is a fine gothic villa with decorated ridge, front gable and bay window designed by Adam Frame in 1889
+Office Relocation: The firm moves from its original base in the former Middleton Mill offices to 38 Walker Terrace, Tillicoultry, which would remain its headquarters for the next seven decades.
+The Building, which was formerly the Manse is a fine gothic villa with decorated ridge, front gable and bay window designed by Adam Frame in 1889.

-remain its headquarters for the next seven decades.
-The Building, which was formerly the Manse is a fine gothic villa with decorated ridge, front gable and bay window designed by Adam Frame in 1889
+Office Relocation: The firm moves from its original base in the former Middleton Mill offices to 38 Walker Terrace, Tillicoultry, which would remain its headquarters for the next seven decades.
+The Building, which was formerly the Manse is a fine gothic villa with decorated ridge, front gable and bay window designed by Adam Frame in 1889.

 1956